lewtds/bogo-c/HACKING.md

 which should be "hươ" when flattened.
 The users expect backspace would delete "ơ" and leave "ư" intact.
 To do that, we remove the last appending transformation, which is o-APPEND and remove the "2" target from w-MARK-HORN.
+That gives "hư", as expected.

-Now what happens if the user presses "k"? "hưk" is not Vietnamese, so we return a plain ASCII string.
+Now what happens if the user presses "k" after all that? "hưk" is not Vietnamese, so we return a plain ASCII string.
 Now the ASCII string could be "huwk" or "huowk".
 The former is probably less astonishing (google POLA) since the user explicitly deleted "o" and would not expect to see it again.

 So after receiving "k", we modify the list into this: